Ms. Clark hopes to help bring better understanding and an end to hurtful, downright wrong stereotypes about poverty and homelessness.

 How Does Poverty Cause or Contribute to Death?

-Anyone who has ever been poor surly knows how stressful it is.
-Worrying constantly how the bills will be paid, how necessary things like food, shelter, and medical care will be provided for themselves and their spouses and children.
+Anyone who has ever been poor surely knows how stressful it is—worrying constantly how the bills will be paid, how necessary things like food, shelter, and medical care will be provided for themselves and their spouses and children.
 Many people have substandard housing and some have none at all.
-No roof, and no door to lock against danger.
+No roof and no door to lock against danger.

 Times are harder here in the U.S. than they have been in a long time as a result of the stagnant economy.
 While the wealthy would seem to be able to make money even when things are bad, poor people are not so fortunate.

 There are more homeless people in the U.S. today than there was 25 years ago.
 I never saw a homeless person in my life until I was in my 20s.
 Now they are everywhere.

 In fact, thanks to the market crash of 2008 and employers refusing to even consider people who are unemployed regardless of how long they’ve been unemployed (half a second or a year or more is the same to these employers), many middle-class people are now barely making ends meet.
 And some, far too many in this author’s estimation, have become homeless.

 Poverty Exposes People to More Violence With Fewer Defenses and Less Support

 Homeless can mean living with relatives or friends, living in a motel from day-to-day or week-to-week, living in a tent, living under a bridge, spending nights in a homeless shelter, or any number of other creative means to attempt to find shelter.